Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/navs-tabs.md

 ---
 layout: docs
 title: Navs and tabs
-description: Documentation and examples for how to use Boosted's included navigation components.
+description: Documentation and examples for how to use OUDS Web's included navigation components.
 group: components
 aliases:
   - "/docs/components/navs/"